 - Transparent data usage policies

-- Compliance with industry-specific certifications
+- Adherence to industry-specific certifications

 Tools and Resources – Helpful Platforms and Technologies